AndersSpear/mysongnimelist/README.md

 ## TODO LIST:
-~~set up api (spotipy)~~ - Anders find a platform to host - Anders
+~~set up api (spotipy)~~ - Anders

+find a platform to host - Anders

-~~make website fully running by 4/28~~ (the song search and display should be fully functional) - Anders
+~~make website fully running by 4/28~~ -Anders
+(the song search and display should be fully functional) -Anders

 1. ~~need to edit models to have a better review class~~ - lily
 2. ~~change CLIENT a lot to be able to use the new api~~ - Anders